vors/psconfeu-2018-workshop/README.md

 git clone https://github.com/vors/psconfeu-2018-workshop
 ```

-The workshop is breaked down into the sections, you should follow them in-order.
+The workshop is breaked down into the sections, you should follow them in order.
-Every section represented by `nn-SectionName.md` file that talks about the concepts and
+Every section is represented by `nn-SectionName.md` file that talks about the concepts and
-walks you thru the exercise to master them.
+walks you through the exercise to master them.
 Every section assumes that your `pwd` is the root of the repo.

 ### [Start Here](01-Bootstrap.md)